1335 ON THE IMPORTANCE OF JUNK 03-20-26

 And also, perhaps. of a thought

-in a first-time draft of a poem,
+in a second draft of a poem.

-I really do like
+I really do like all the angles, layers, shades, hues

 Yes!

-I know…t
+I know…

-The photos of a modern office show a stripped-down-desk
+All the photo-ads of a modern office

 with a pane of thick, clear glass a-top,